theiscnp/Asset_Load_Controller/readme.md

 ```

-That was the demo... :-)

-To fully implement this component though, we're going to have to index/"datafy" all our <script> and <link>, js and css inclusion, into instead being a js array/object, or php array passed to js, of the files there is to be included on the current page.
+__To fully implement this component though__, we're going to have to index/"datafy" all our <script> and <link>, js and css inclusion, into instead being a js array/object, or php array passed to js, of the files there is to be included on the current page.

 Pass the array of assets to the 'load' function as in this example: